chunky-dev/docs/ChunkyDocs/docs/faq/index.md

 ## Can Chunky render custom block models and mod blocks?

 Support for custom block models and mod blocks is currently in development and the target is to have it ready for Chunky 2.5.0; as the name implies this would enable support for block models defined by json files.
 This feature may roll out as a plugin.
-Otherwise for information on currently supported blocks check out the article on [Minecraft Compatibility](minecraft_compatibility.md).
+Otherwise, for information on currently supported blocks check out the article on [Minecraft Compatibility](minecraft_compatibility.md).

 ## Why does the sky look bad?